quii/learn-go-with-tests/hello-world/readme.md

 A benefit of this approach is you can set up shared code that can be used in the other tests.

-You can see some repetition here in our assertion as to whether the message we got is the same as the message we expect.
+There is repeated code when we check if the message is what we expect.

 Refactoring is not _just_ for the production code!
 We can and should refactor our tests.